-We would like to invite your relative/friend to take part in a clinical trial (research study) called DAPA (Dementia and Physical Activity) This trial aims to understand whether a programme of exercise improves the cognition (e.g. memory and understanding) of people with mild to moderate dementia.
+We would like to invite you to act as a nominated consultee for the purpose of inviting a person who lacks capacity to take part in a clinical trial (research study) called DAPA (Dementia and Physical Activity) This trial aims to understand whether a programme of exercise improves the cognition (e.g. memory and understanding) of people with mild to moderate dementia.

-However, we feel that your relative/friend is unable to decide for himself/herself whether to take part in this research.
+However, we feel that this person is unable to decide for himself/herself whether to take part in this research.
 To help decide if he/she can take part we'd like to ask your advice about whether or not he/she would want to be involved.
-We ask you to consider what you know of his/her wishes and feelings, and consider his/her interests.
+We'd ask you to consider what you know of his/her wishes and feelings, and consider his/her interests.